 b.
 Receives a transferred form: When the user receives a form via a form transfer.

 c.
-Has a public form submitted: When a Public Share form is submitted for a form owned by the user.
+Has a Public Form submitted: When a Public Form is submitted for a form owned by the user.

 In this example, we’ve selected Completes form.
 So this event will be triggered when a user in the Supervisors group completes a form that was created from this template.

 The next step is to select the action that is initiated by the trigger.
 In this example — what happens when a user in the Supervisors group completes a form created from this template?